Zilliqa/dev-portal-old/docs/exchanges/exchange-key-whitelisting-1.md

 ## Joining the Network

 :::note
-Before proceeding with this step, make sure you have completed the necessary KYC (for an individual).
+Before proceeding with this step, make sure you have completed the necessary KYC (for individual).
 :::

 Once the preliminary steps have been completed, joining the network is relatively